maxwellt/spring-data-jpa-projections-with-content-negotiation/README.md

 ### Spring Data JPA Projections with content negotiation
 This is a demo application which showcases how content negotiation and Spring Data JPA Projections can be combined.
-A write up of this code is available on https://www.bluemagma.be/nieuws/xxx

 ### Running the application
 `mvn spring-boot:run`